idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 My default 1:1's start with "What's on your mind", I focus on asking ([coaching questions](/coaching)) and end with "what can I do immediately to help you?"

-A few things you didn't see me say: the status report, the deep dive, giving and requesting feedback (tactical and strategic).
+A few things you didn't see me say: status reporting, off the cuff deep dives, and giving and requesting feedback.

-**The status report** I hate using 1:1 to share public status we can read offline ourselves.
-I discourage using 1:1's for the public news and weather.
-A Highly valuable use of time is the "inner and private stories" on the status.
-What was hard, what was most fun, where do you want to improve?
+**The status report** I discourage using 1:1 to share the public news and weather "status report" - we can read that offline ourselves.
+A valuable use of time is the "inner and private stories" on the status - What is hard, what is most fun, where do you want to improve?

-**The Deep Dive** I think 1:1 detailed deep dives are an anti-pattern, an indication that there's a missing artifact that'd be valuable to a wider audience.
+**Off the cuff deep dives** I think 1:1 off the cuff deep dives are an anti-pattern, an indication that there's a missing artifact that'd be valuable to a wider audience.
 I'll often say hey, "how would I go about learning X,Y or Z"?
 If the answer is only ask me, I'll often recommend a low quality on paper brain dump we can review together.
 This lets us efficiently have an aysnc discussion and Q&A on paper.
 Once we've done the easy discussion, we review the doc together with more complex questions, more private context, and coaching.

 **Giving Feedback** Lots of contextual feedback can be given in "coaching moments" as soon as you've observed things.
-Other feedback is best delivered through a question in hearing someones assessment of a behavior or deliverable (as they describe what's on their mind).
+Other feedback is best delivered through follow up questions during the "what's on your mind" induced discussions.

-**Getting Feedback** I try not to spend my peeps 1:1 time, but I will both ask them generic feedback - what do you think I should stop/continue doing?
+**Getting Feedback** I try not to 'spend' my peeps 1:1 time, but I will both ask them generic feedback - what do you think I should stop/continue doing?
 And specific feedback - I'm thinking of X,Y,Z what's your reaction?
-I did X,Y,Z last week, what did you observe?
+Or, I did X,Y,Z last week, what did you observe?

 I have less frequent, but exteremely important 1:1 types like: